 Be sure to check that out if you like creating your own comps!

-Let’s say I wanted to build an Elderwood team.
+Let’s say I wanted to build an Innovator team.
 To start things off, I want to go through and decide on which units I want to add into the comp.
-You can also make this decision by deciding on a carry unit you want to have.
-For this example, I’ll be making Maokai the main carry.
+For this comp, I will assume I either have an Innovator Augment or Innovator Emblem so I can reach 7 Innovators.

 After deciding on an initial core of units, you will want to fill out the team comp to fill out 8 units.
-In this scenario, I see that I can add two more Brawlers to hit 8 Brawlers.
-With one spot left, I decide to go with Jhin who provides Clockwork for the team.
+In this scenario, I see that I am missing a 4-cost carry, so I decide to go with Jhin who provides Clockwork for the team.
 Orianna is another example of a carry I can use if I have more magic damage items.

 Moving along, the next thing you want to decide on is positioning.
 This will vary from comp to comp, but in my example, I want Singed and Jayce to be the two main units that are targeted first.
 They both are the tanks of the team, so they can go up front to take aggro.

 Positioning is very situational.
 Comps rarely have a single position that will succeed every time, but the point of this step is to create a general idea of what you want to accomplish with your positioning.